NateHawk85/module-profiles/README.md

 ## Got feedback?

 No problem!
-Go ahead and [create an issue](https://github.com/NateHawk85/module-profiles/issues) and let me know how much my code sucks, or how it could be improved.
+Go ahead and [create an issue](https://github.com/NateHawk85/module-profiles/issues) and let me know how this module can be improved.

 Check out what work's being done [here](https://github.com/NateHawk85/module-profiles/projects/2)!